flyer1212/Microservice-trade-off/microservice-benfits-pains.md

  #### 痛点:
  2） Excessive Technology Diversity

--（The diversity of technology stacks also raises the requirements on developers' ability and increases the complexity of the learning and construction.）
+- （The diversity of technology stacks also raises the requirements on developers' ability and increases the complexity of the learning and construction.）

 ## Decentralized Data Management （分散数据管理）